-This is the most economical way to ship your boat, however to do this the boat itself will need to fit inside of a standard container.
-Most liner vessels in the world today are full container vessels, so if your boat fits in a 40’ container (39’5” long x 7’8” wide x 7’8” high), this is probably the best mode of transport.
+This is the most economical way to ship your boat, should it fit inside of a standard container.
+Most liner vessels in the world today are full container vessels, so if your boat fits into a 40’ container (39’5” long x 7’8” wide x 7’8” high), this is probably your best mode of transport.

-DYT Yacht Transport also explained the Float on/float off method that they provide.
+DYT Yacht Transport explained that float on/float off transport is often the best option for large super and megayachts.
 This process involves preparing the deck, which includes the installation of keelblock cradles and supports to the deck of the yacht carrier.
-The vessel is then submerged into a 'floating marina' that allows for easy loading of the yachts – motor yachts can sail into the vessel to their designated space.
+The vessel is then submerged into a 'floating marina' that allows for easy loading of the yachts – motor yachts can sail into the carrier to their designated space.

 When all yachts are moored in their reserved position, the yacht carrier starts her dock operation, securing the yachts and draining the water.
 Once the deck is dry, the yachts are secured to the deck and are ready for a safe crossing.
 During yacht transportation, the yachts are safely stowed between the yacht carriers' spray-covers, protecting them from the elements.